Do You Need A UV Light For Resin?

 • Safety First: Always work in a well-ventilated area and wear protective gear, like gloves and eye protection and a proper resin respirator.

-• Prep the Surface: Ensure your mold or surface is clean and dry, as moisture or dust can affect the curing process and final appearance.
+• Prep the Surface: Make sure your mold or surface is clean and dry, as moisture or dust can affect the curing process and final appearance.

-• Avoid Thick Layers: For the best results, apply UV resin in thin layers, curing each layer separately.
+• Don’t pour thick layers: For the best results, apply UV resin in thin layers, curing each layer separately.
 This will prevent the top from curing while the underside remains sticky.

 • Curing Check: After curing, check for any sticky or tacky spots.
 If you notice areas that didn’t fully cure, you can go over them again with the UV light to achieve a smooth, hard finish.